LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_exec_pols.rst

    :language: C++

-The ``RAJA::statement::CudaKernelFixed`` statement indicates that we want to use a fixed thread-block size of 256 with dimensions (32, 8, 1).
-To ensure that we are mapping the kernel iterations properly in chunks of 256 threads to each thread-block, we use RAJA loop tiling statements in which we specify the tile size for each dimension/loop index.
-For example, the statement ``RAJA::statement::Tile<1, RAJA::tile_fixed<j_block_sz>`` is used on the 'j' loop.
+The ``RAJA::statement::CudaKernelFixed`` statement indicates that we want to use a fixed thread-block size of 256.
+To ensure that we are mapping the kernel iterations properly in chunks of 256 threads to each thread-block, we use RAJA tiling statements in which we specify the tile size for each dimension/loop index so that each tile has dimensions (32, 8, 1).
+For example, the statement ``RAJA::statement::Tile<1, RAJA::tile_fixed<j_block_sz>`` is used on the 'j' loop, which has a tile size of 8 associated with that dimension.
 Note that we do not tile the 'k' loop, since the block size is one in that dimension.

-The other main difference with the previous block-stride loop version is that we map iterations within each tile directly to threads in a block; for example, using a ``RAJA::cuda_block_y_direct`` policy type for the 'j' loop.
+The other main difference with the previous block-stride loop kernel version is that we map iterations within each tile directly to threads in a block; for example, using a ``RAJA::cuda_block_y_direct`` policy type for the 'j' loop.
 RAJA *direct* policy types eliminate the block-stride looping,